falling-ts/gower/README_EN.md

     Name *string `gorm:"type:string;default:'';comment:Name"`
 }
 ```

-> Note: If the command outputs a lot of Debug content, it's because the APP\_MODE in envs/.env.dev is in development mode.
-Change it to test mode to resolve.
+> Note: If the command outputs a lot of debug information, it's because the APP_MODE in envs/.env.dev is set to development mode.
+Change it to test mode.

-*   Add a route
+### Add Routes

 `routes/web.go`

 ```shell
 package routes